mile-zhang/DeFiAN-Pytorch-1.7.0/README.md

 3. Set the configuration '--train' in 'option.py' as 'True', and other configurations as you want.

-4. If you want to use GPU, Set the configuration '--train' in 'option.py' as 'True'
+4. If you want to use GPU, Set the configuration '--cuda' in 'option.py' as 'True'

 5. run 'main.py'.
 ## Test